PynPoint/PynPoint/docs/usage.rst

 	from PynPoint import pynplot
 	pynplot.plt_res(res,5,imtype='mean')

-In the example above the star is modeled using the first 5 principal component and that the stack is averaged using the mean.
+In the example above the star is modelled using the first 5 principal component and that the stack is averaged using the mean.

 All of the function above have a number of keywords that can also be passed.
 More details of these keyword options are discussed in the PynPoint packages section.